1) What can I expect:

 Yes and no. Someone who is seeing us for chronic neck pain or chronic low back pain would probably be tested on the first visit unless they were in severe pain or there is significant pain with movement.
 We test through a pain free range of motion and can limit the motion in the cervical spine from 0° to 126° and in the lumbar spine from 0° to 72°.
 If you have been involved in a motor vehicle accident or work injury or other injury for that matter we would need to defer the testing until 30 days have elapsed since the injury to allow the tissues to heal.

-13) When I’m done with treatment will I have better motion in my back and neck?
+13) When I’m done w/ treatment will I have better motion in my

 Yes.
 Improving spinal strength decreases muscle spasms and improves mobility.